mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## .vue Files

-The most common way to define a Vue component is to create a file with a `.vue` extension.
-The content of this file is:
+Typically each component is defined by a single source file and the source file only defines one component.
+These source files have a `.vue` extension.
+Their content is valid HTML with the following layout:

 ```js
 <template>